OMGCorporative/OMGwiki/Template-for-posts.md

 This template should help you contribute to OMG Wiki.
 It's fairly self explanatory, just download the primer and replace this text with a brief explanation on your tutorial.
 Followed by a list of key areas the article is focused on.
 It's always good to have a list of contents early on in the post to make sure that your readers have a good bearing.
 Contents can be either an ordered or unordered list.

 Main content, relief and conclusions follow right after the contents list.
 After which you can post references.
 That said, your post is yours to write; add humor and ease into it.
 Make it as simple as you can.
-There's really no need to write big words unless your reader is already comfortable with your content.
+There's really no need to use big words unless your reader is already comfortable with your posts.
 Ratings for posts get people interested in what you have to say.
 We let our readers and students rate our content and suggest improvements.
 Remember, readers love it when you relate your own experiences.

 1. Note on structure
    - A short introduction